UserLevelUp/Schmaybe/README.md

 # Schmaybe - Log file monitoring utility

-Judiciously used ChatGPT and Gemini to help create a log monitoring app called Schmaybe.
-It grabs the line number and any new line, and when it detects a change to the log file, it sends the last line as JSON using WebSockets,  along with the name of the file and the actual line number.
+I used ChatGPT and Gemini thoughtfully to develop a log monitoring app called Schmaybe.
+The app captures the line number and any new line in a log file.
+When it detects a change in the log file, it transmits the last line as JSON through WebSockets to any clients listening.
+It also includes the name of the file and the line number.

-If you are on vacation, on a sabbatical, or even visiting friends or family, you don't know if that log file is doing anything other than just sitting there.
-That's why Schmaybe was created, so you will know.
-The test server allows clients to connect via web sockets, and it sends a JSON message each time it detects a line was added to the log file.

 Currently in alpha release.